 The definition of functional programming is quite easy.
-Functional programming is the programming with mathematical functions.
+Functional programming is programming with mathematical functions.
 Is that all?
 Of course, not!

-Functional programming is the programming with mathematical functions.
+Functional programming is programming with mathematical functions.
 I think, you already guess it.
 The key to this definition is the expression mathematical function.
 Mathematical functions are functions that return every time the same result when given the same arguments.
 They behave like an infinite big lookup table.

 The property, that a function (expression) always returns the same result when given the same arguments, is called referential transparency.
-Referential transparency has far reaching consequences:
+Referential transparency has far-reaching consequences:

 - Mathematical functions can not have a side effect and can therefore not change the state outside the function body.